apache/beam/website/www/site/content/en/blog/beam-yaml-proto.md

 Creating a pipeline in Beam can be somewhat difficult, especially for new Apache Beam users.
 Setting up the project, managing dependencies, and so on can be challenging.
-By using Beam YAML, you can eliminate most of the boilerplate code, allowing you to focus solely on the most important part: data transformation.
+By using Beam YAML, you can eliminate most of the boilerplate code, which allows you to focus on the most important part of the work: data transformation.

 Some of the main key benefits include: